tudorpintea999/Hyperlane-DSS/README.md

 ### Node

-This repository targets v20 of node.
+This repository targets v20 of the node.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your node version.

 To install nvm